 Customer-Owned Yardline ("COYL") Program.
-The Company received approval, in connection with its most recent Arizona general rate case, to implement a program to conduct leak surveys, and if leaks were present, to replace and relocate service lines and meters for approximately 100,000 Arizona customers whose meters are set off from the customer's home, which is not a traditional configuration.
+The Company received approval, in connection with its most recent Arizona general rate case, to implement a program to conduct leak surveys, and if leaks were present, to offer to replace and relocate service lines and meters for approximately 100,000 Arizona customers whose meters are set off from the customer's home, which is not a traditional configuration.
 Customers with this configuration are responsible for the cost of maintaining these lines and are subject to the immediate cessation of natural gas service if low-pressure leaks occur.
 To facilitate this program, the Company was authorized to collect estimated leak survey costs in rates commencing in 2012.
-As a result of the leak survey and replacement efforts to date, the Company has determined that there are approximately 88,000 remaining active COYL customers in Southwest's Arizona service territory.
+As a result of the leak survey and replacement efforts to date, the Company has determined that there are approximately 84,500 remaining active COYL customers in Southwest's Arizona service territory.
 Effective June 2013, the Arizona Corporation Commission ("ACC") authorized a surcharge to recover the costs of depreciation and pre-tax return the Company would have received if the additional pipe replacement costs themselves had been included in rate base concurrent with the most recent Arizona general rate case.
 The surcharge is revised annually as the program progresses, with the undepreciated plant balance to be incorporated in rate base at the time of the next Arizona general rate case.
-In January 2014, the Company received approval to add a "Phase II" component to the COYL program to include the replacement of non-leaking COYLs, which was subsequently revised effective June 2014.
-Resources continue to be focused on contacting customers within replacement project areas to participate in the Phase II meter relocation.
+In January 2014, the Company received approval to add a "Phase II" component to the COYL program to include the replacement project areas to participate in the Phase II meter relocation.
 In February 2015, the Company filed to increase the surcharge revenue from \$1.5 million to \$2.5 million to reflect additional costs incurred for both Phase I and Phase II.
-This request was based on total amounts spent to date of \$16 million, \$6.3 million of which was incurred during 2014.
+This request was based on total capital expenditures of \$16 million, \$6.3 million of which was incurred during 2014.
 In May 2015, the ACC issued a decision approving the surcharge application, effective in June 2015.

-Proposed LNG ("Liquefied Natural Gas") Facility.
+LNG ("Liquefied Natural Gas") Facility.
 In January 2014, Southwest filed an application with the ACC seeking preapproval to construct, operate and maintain a 233,000 dekatherm LNG facility in southern Arizona and to recover the actual costs, including the establishment of a regulatory asset.
 This facility is intended to enhance service reliability and flexibility in natural gas deliveries in the southern Arizona area by providing a local storage option, operated by Southwest and connected directly to its distribution system.
-Southwest requested approval of the actual cost of the project (including those facilities necessary to connect the proposed storage tank to Southwest's existing distribution system) not to exceed \$55 million.
+Southwest requested approval of the actual cost of the project (including those facilities necessary to connect the proposed storage tank to Southwest's existing distribution system).
 In December 2014, Southwest received an order from the ACC ("Order") granting pre-approval of Southwest's application to construct the LNG facility and the deferral of costs, up to \$50 million.
 The authorization to defer costs expires November 1, 2017 (from which point, expenditures incurred would not be eligible for deferral) and also requires any unquantified cost savings to be deferred.
-These deferred costs and benefits will be evaluated in a future rate proceeding.
 Any gas costs incurred that are not related to the initial construction and placement of the facility are to be recovered through the PGA mechanism.
-Construction progress reports are required every six months until completion, beginning twelve months following the issuance of the decision.
-Completion of the siting requirements for flammable vapor dispersion is also a condition of approval for the facility.
-Construction is expected to be completed by year-end 2017.
+The Company purchased the site for the facility in October 2015 and is preparing the construction requirements bid package for potential contractors.
+The contract to construct the facility is currently expected to be in place near the end of the first quarter of 2016 and construction is expected to take approximately two to three years to complete.
+The Company anticipates including a proposal for the ratemaking treatment of facility costs as part of its next Arizona rate case filing.